stlpublicradio/weather-newsrooms-nicar25/README.md

 ### Allow the Action write back to the repository

-- Go to your code repository `your-name/weather-newsrooms-nicar25`
+- Switch to your **repository tab**, the one with `your-name/weather-newsrooms-nicar25` at the top.
-- Settings > Actions > General > Workflow Permissions > Read and write permissions > SAVE
+- Click through: Settings > Actions > General > Workflow Permissions > Read and write permissions > SAVE
 - Don't forget to click "Save!"
   <img width="959" alt="Screenshot 2024-03-06 at 9 49 13 PM" src="https://github.com/jkeefe/nicar2024-weather/assets/312347/daa35671-8fec-4dde-a1d0-d769733097ca">